Frauds (film): Production

-Soundtrack

-A soundtrack was issued by Picture This Records.
-It features Guy Gross's score for the film, performed by the Victorian Philharmonic Orchestra orchestrated and conducted by Derek Williams.
+Music

+Music for the film was composed by Guy Gross, orchestrated and with additional music by Derek Williams.
+The score was performed by the Victorian Philharmonic Orchestra, conducted by Williams, recorded at Alan Eaton Studios, Melbourne.
+Additional music was recorded and mixed at Trackdown Digital.
+A soundtrack album was issued by Picture This Records.
 The album has since gone out of print.

 Reception

-Box office

-Frauds grossed $29,740 at the box office in Australia.
+In 1994, Frauds grossed $29,740 at the box office in Australia (=c.$71,248 equivalent in 2026).

-Critical response

-Frauds was initially criticised for being "self-impressed by its own garishness" in the Los Angeles Times and for being "dramatically thin" in TV Guide.
+The film was initially criticised for being "self-impressed by its own garishness" in the Los Angeles Times and for being "dramatically thin" in TV Guide.
 In a 2-and-a-half-star review, Rob Lowing of The Sun-Herald wrote, "This has all the colour and visual wit of a Tim Burton (Beetlejuice) comedy, but it's definitely light in the plot department.
 Pop singer Collins is deft as the dastardly Roland."
 User reviews on IMDb have been more positive over time, giving Frauds a 5.9/10 average score, while according to OZMovies, who themselves gave Frauds a 2-star rating, Who?
 Weekly had given Frauds a glowing review, saying, "This is sheer entertainment ...
 Collins steals the show".
 In Australia, the video version was released in 1994, and The Sydney Morning Herald opined that this was done in part to capitalize on the success of director Stephan Elliott's follow-up blockbuster, The Adventures of Priscilla, Queen of the Desert, which was released the same year.